 What architects need from manufacturers

-It may come as a happy surprise, but a 2021 study by AIA reports that 90% of architects want manufacturers to get involved in the specification process and 88% consider the collaboration critical to their success.
+It may come as a happy surprise, but a 2021 study by AIA reports that 90% of architects want manufacturers to get involved in the specification process, and 88% consider collaboration critical to their success.

 By publishing your products as BIM objects, you will aid the architect to design quicker, run tests and show the client a more detailed 3D overview of the final results.
 It will strengthen your cause and build a competitive advantage for your brand – imperative to get on the architect’s shortlist.
 Giuseppe Tortato, owner and architect at Giuseppe Tortato Architetti studio, expands on the subject matter in 7 cases for the business value of BIM:

 "The use of BIM objects has allowed us to build new synergies and partnerships with manufacturers."